 (c) The substance is known to be soluble in water to form a stable mixture.

-6. Screening procedures for substances which may be oxidizing substances and those which may be organic peroxides (Class 5)
+6. Screening procedures for substances which may be oxidizing substances and those which may be organic peroxides

-6.1 Substances which may be oxidizing substances (Division 5.1)
+6.1 Substances which may be oxidizing substances

-6.1.1 For organic compounds, the classification procedure for oxidizing substances of Division 5.1 need not be applied if:
+6.1.1 For organic compounds, the classification procedure for oxidizing substances need not be applied if:

 (a) The compound does not contain oxygen, fluorine or chlorine; or